Particle Board Vs Plywood: Choosing The Right Material For Your Project

 • Decorative Panels: Suitable for decorative applications where structural strength is not a concern.

-Ideal Uses for Plywood
+Ideal Uses For Plywood

 • Construction: Often used in structural applications such as flooring, walls, and roofing.